mars0i/intermittent/README.md

 order--i.e. the indivs who listen to their neighbors and others are selected in random orders.
 This allows per-tick path dependencies, but each tick will have different ones.

+This was the original master git branch.
+I replaced it with branch pllupd on 1/14/2015.